Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 Implant Materials

-Silicone and saline implants are the two most common materials used.
+Silicone and saline implants are the two most commonly used materials.
 Silicone implants are typically preferred

-for their natural feel and appearance.
+for their natural texture and appearance.
 Saline implants are

 filled with sterile saline that, in case of implant rupture, is